react-native-device-info/react-native-device-info/README.md

 ### getInstallerPackageName()

-Retrieve the package name of the application that installed a package..
+Retrieve the package name of the application that installed a package.

 **Examples**